TurAlex/mail-test/README.md

 `make php_bash`
 `supervisorctl status`  --check if horizon is running then the installation (build) is over
 `php artisan migrate`
+#####it's set to 10 000 users and 1 000 messages you can change this parameters in seeders or modify them on your purpose.
 `php artisan db:seed`
+`php artisan ide-helper:generate`

 uncomment `$schedule->command('scheduled-messages:send')->everyMinute();` in App\Console\Kernel